grosser/ar_after_transaction/Readme.md

       end
     end

-Or general 'this should be rolled back when in a transaction code like jobs:
+### General 'this should be rolled back when in a transaction' code like jobs

     class Resque
       def revertable_enqueue(*args)